-Up to date information and copies of letters are regularly posted on the Mayville website in the Parent Portal, which can be accessed at www.mayvillehighschool.com.
-You will be given a log-in when your child starts at Mayville.
+Up-to-date information and copies of letters are regularly posted on the Mayville website in the Parent Portal which can be accessed at: mayvillehighschool.com/portals/#ParentPortal.
+You will be given a log in when your child starts at Mayville.